vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 __Navigation Bar__

-- You can find on all three pages the same menu which includes the small Blockchain logo for estetic only and then three links to the Home Page (What is Cryptocurrrency?), Buy page (Buy Crypto Safely) and Scam page (Report a Scam).
+- You can find on all three pages the same menu which includes the small Blockchain logo for aestetic only and then three links to the Home Page (What is Cryptocurrency?), Buy page (Buy Crypto Safely) and Scam page (Report a Scam).

 - This feature doesn't open the page on a different tab as each of the page has the top menu, this will ease the navigation of the viewers.